Skip to content

 • Pay off outstanding debts: Reducing your debts can lower your credit utilisation ratio, improving your chances of approval because it looks like your finances are not as stretched

-• Get your application right: Accuracy with the personal information provide is crucial to avoid unnecessary rejection
+• Get your application right: Accuracy with the personal information provided is crucial to avoid unnecessary rejection.

 What credit score do you need to get accepted for a credit card?